Security Overview

 Machine public keys, registered during bootstrapMachine private keys (generated on the customer's machine, never transmitted to us)

-Email addresses, usernames, audit events, rate-limit stateThe server encryption key on disk (operator-supplied at boot, memory only)
+Email addresses, usernames, audit events, rate-limit stateThe decryption root on disk (held only in memory while SikkerKey is running)

 Argon2id hashes of passwords and recovery codesPlaintext passwords or recovery codes